 Island of the Dolls – Xochimilco (Mexico)

-Dolls are right up there with clowns and spiders when it comes to inducing a primal fear in your average person, and in Mexico there’s a whole island covered in them.
-Just 30km south of Mexico City (a city with a vibrant gay scene) in the borough of Xochimilco you can board a colorful gondola-style boat and sail down one of the area's many branching canals to the creepy island.
+Dolls are right up there with clowns and spiders when it comes to inducing primal fear in the average person, and in Mexico, there’s a whole island covered in them.
+Just 30 km south of Mexico City (a city with a vibrant gay scene) in the borough of Xochimilco, you can board a colorful gondola-style boat and sail down one of the area's many branching canals to the creepy island.

-The Island of Dolls – as the name suggests – is home to the largest collection of dolls in the world, with hundreds of dolls of all shapes and sizes hung and strung from trees and the island’s four wooden huts.
+The Island of Dolls, as the name suggests, is home to the largest collection of dolls in the world, with hundreds of dolls of all shapes and sizes hung and strung from trees and the island’s four wooden huts.
 The story goes that the island’s former owner, Don Julián Santana Barrera, found the body of a girl floating in the canal beside the island.
-The next day he found a doll in the same place and – assuming it was the girl’s – hung it up on the island in her memory.
-From that day he started hearing voices and began to hang more dolls up around the island to appease what he believed to be evil spirits tormenting him.
-This continued for fifty years until one day his nephew found Barrera lying face down in the canal, in the very spot where he found the young girl all those years before.
+The next day, he found a doll in the same place and—assuming it was the girl’s—hung it up on the island in her memory.
+From that day on, he started hearing voices and began hanging more dolls around the island to appease what he believed to be evil spirits tormenting him.
+This continued for fifty years until one day his nephew found Barrera lying face down in the canal, in the very spot where he had found the young girl all those years before.

-Since his death in 2001, the island has been opened to the public to explore at only 50 pesos, including entrance to a small museum detailing the island’s graphic history.
-The island is not for the faint of hearts as guests have reported seeing dolls moving, opening their eyes and whispering to each other… but hey, a little scare never killed anyone, right?
+Since his death in 2001, the island has been open to the public to explore for only 50 pesos, including entrance to a small museum detailing the island’s eerie history.
+The island is not for the faint of heart, as guests have reported seeing dolls moving, opening their eyes, and whispering to each other… but hey, a little scare never killed anyone, right?